Blue Picardy Spaniel

 The Blue Picardy Spaniel (or Épagneul Bleu de Picardie) is a breed of Spaniel originating in France, from the area around the mouth of the River Somme, around the start of the 20th century.
 It is descended from Picardy Spaniels and English Setters, and is described as a quiet breed that requires much exercise due to its stamina.
 It is especially good with children.
 Similar to the Picardy Spaniel, it has a distinctive coloured coat.
-Recognised by only a handful of kennel associations, the breed is predominantly known in France and Canada.
+The breed is recognized by the Fédération Cynologique Internationale, the Canadian Kennel Club, the Société Centrale Canine, and the United Kennel Club.
+It is not yet recognized by the American Kennel Club though registration services are provided though the AKC's Foundation Stock Service.
+The Blue Picardy Spaniel can be found in its greatest numbers in France and Canada.

 Description

 Appearance

 A Blue Picardy Spaniel on average is around 22–24 in high at the withers and weighs 43–45 lb.
 Its coat is speckled grey black forming a bluish shade, with some black patches.
 The coat is flat or a little wavy with feathering on the ears, legs, underside and tail.
 It has strong muscled legs.

 It has a long broad muzzle, with thick ears covered in silky hair that usually end around the tip of the muzzle.
 Its chest is of medium size that descends down to the same level as the elbows.
 Both the forequarters and the hindquarters are well muscled.
 Its tail typically does not extend beyond the hock and is normally straight.

-The breed has many similarities with the Picardy Spaniel due to the two breeds' recent history.
-The Blue Spaniel is described as being softer, as well as the obvious difference in coat color.
+The breed shares many traits with the Picardy Spaniel, their breed standards being quite similar.
+The Blue Picardy Spaniel is described as being softer, as well as the obvious difference in coat color.
 The Picardy has a brown coat, whereas the Blue Picardy has a black and grey coat, which was brought into the breed by the introduction of English Setter blood.
-Similar in the modern era due to the close similarities of the two different breed standards.